The Dlamini Story..

 TIM DLAMINI & TIM BUTHELEZI

 ‘The art of expression’ is what inspired ceramic artist Trayci Tompkins to design and create a range of Raku-fired ruler high clay sculptures for her then once a week employee Tim Dlamini and his friend, Tim Buthelezi.

-For this quiet, deep-thinking young man from the local rural community, it was a perfect match.
-He quickly learnt the art of clay sculpture and have since created a reputation within their own communities and families.
+For these quiet, deep-thinking men from the local rural community, it was a perfect match.
+They quickly learnt the art of clay sculpture and have since created a reputation within their own communities and families.

-Stuart balances his time between selling, packing and dispatching Dlamini’s.
-He’s often found head first in the smokey surrounds of his Dlamini production.
+Stuart balances his time between firing, packing and dispatching Dlamini’s… and he’s often found head first in the smokey surrounds of his Dlamini production.
 Firing Dlamini’s is not for the faint-hearted but Stuart has it down to a fine art.